-Eligibility for the Standalone EAP Plan is limited to Employees who waived EHP coverage as a qualified opt out.
-All Employees of a Billed Group that offers the Standalone EAP Plan who waived EHP coverage as a qualified opt out must be enrolled in the Standalone EAP Plan.
+Eligibility for the Standalone EAP Plan is limited to Employees who are Eligible Individuals for EHP coverage and decline to enroll in the coverage.
+All Employees of a Billed Group that offers the Standalone EAP Plan who declined EHP coverage must be enrolled in the Standalone EAP Plan.